-Step Action

-1 Determine which division is responsible for the OWTS review.

-Then the review will be completed by

-Percolation report, DEHS.
+Step l l Action 1 Determine which division is responsible for the OWTS review.
+If the OWTS review is done for Then the review will be completed a by Percolation report, DEHS.
 Plot plan, Building and Safety Division.

--

-2 2 Review the location of the proposed new/replacement OWTS (at the time of permit application) in relation to:

-Impaired water bodies within the County of San Bernardino, and Public water system service area boundary maps (boundary maps and boundarie updated annually and/or as needed).
+2 Review the location of the proposed new/replacement OWTS (at the time of permit application) in relation to: Impaired water bodies within the County of San Bernardino, and Public water system service area boundary maps (boundary maps and boundaries are updated annually and/or as needed).